neetip/neetip.github.io/index.md

 I am a post doctoral researcher in the <a href="https://www.cs.dartmouth.edu">Department of Computer Science</a> at Dartmouth College under the supervision of <a href="https://web.cs.dartmouth.edu/people/soroush-vosoughi">Prof. Soroush Vosoughi</a>, Department of Computer Science and <a href="https://sites.dartmouth.edu/valentino">Prof. Benjamin Valentino</a>, Department of Government.
 Broadly my research interests lie in applied machine learning, with emphasis on building interpretable models from uncertain multimodal/multisource data.
 I am motivated by challenging problems impacting human development.

-I was recently awarded a <a href="https://irving.dartmouth.edu/research/funding-faculty/funded-projects/mapping-country-wide-energy-access-majority-worldgrant">grant</a> from the Arthur L. Irving Institute for Energy and Society, Dartmouth College to predicting country-wide energy access using novel data sources.
+I was recently awarded a <a href="https://irving.dartmouth.edu/research/funding-faculty/funded-projects/mapping-country-wide-energy-access-majority-worldgrant">grant</a> from the Arthur L. Irving Institute for Energy and Society, Dartmouth College for predicting country-wide energy access using novel data sources.

 I completed a <a href="https://publications.iadb.org/en/estimating-and-forecasting-income-poverty-and-inequality-in-haiti-using-satellite-imagery-and-mobile-phone-data">consultancy</a> with the Inter-American Development Bank, DC on studying poverty and inequality for Haiti from satellite imagery and mobile phone data.
 I have also been involved in the <a href="https://datapopalliance.org/transform/opal/">OPAL</a> project with DataPop Alliance and National Statistics Office in Senegal for poverty mapping.